maddogg91/study-buddy/SystemRequirements.md

 ## **1.4 Scope**

 Study buddy is a web application that individuals can use to find study groups with students from similar classes or backgrounds.
-The service will provide a platform for group chats to communicate study materials and course related materials with one another and connect to the user\'s calendar availabilities. to meet to study as a group.
-Also a match making quiz can be shared virtually and attempted by user to find the users best fit as a study buddy.
+The service will provide a platform for group chats to communicate study materials and course-related materials with one another and connect to the user's calendar availability to meet to study as a group.
+Also, a matchmaking quiz can be shared virtually and attempted by the user to find the user's best fit as a study buddy.

-Many web applications are on the market to provide similar services for individuals like this, but Study Buddy will focus on being a relevant free platform for anyone to use.
+Many web applications are on the market to provide similar services for individuals like this, but Study Buddy will focus on being a relevant free platform for anyone.

 ## **1.5 Definitions and Acronyms**